Emirhanyld/js-chessboard/README.md

 board.getSquare("h9"); // undefined
 ```

-### .movePiece(fromSquare, toSquare, animation = false, takeSameColor = false)
+### .movePiece(fromSquare, toSquare, {animation = false, takeSameColor = false, promoteTo = null} = {})

 Moves a piece from fromSquare to toSquare.
 Returns undefined if the one of the squares invalid or there is no piece, otherwise returns the moved piece.
-If animation is true then the piece will move with animation.
+If animation is true then the last animation will be cut and the piece will move with animation.
 If takeSameColor is true then the piece will take same colored piece in the toSquare, if false then the piece won't move if there is a piece with the same color in the toSquare.
+If promoteTo is set to a piece ("q","r","n","b") then it automatically promotes to that piece instead of showing promotion window if there is a promotion.

 ``` javascript
 board.movePiece("e2", "e4"); // img.piece